About Co-operative Farming

 BCCM CEO Melina Morrison, on could co-operative farming future proof Australian farmers?

 “It’s a program of education, of support, information, and most importantly it’s a chance to learn from other farmers, as we have today, about the co-operative business farming model.
-We’ve got into a partnership with the Commonwealth government to deliver this program for the next 12 months, so it goes until July of 2021 and .
+We’ve got into a partnership with the Commonwealth government to deliver this program for the next 12 months, so it goes until July of 2021.
 You can apply for an education bursary.
 You can ask for a farm mentor.
 You can get one-on-one support and bespoke advice around your collaboration or your co-operative ideas.
 Online, you can access this great suite of great suite of free resources that are all about learning about the co-operative business model, accessing education resources.”

-Extracted from Co-operative Conversations, Episode 1
+Extracted from Co-operative Conversations, Episode 1, 2020

 Co-operative enterprises are business vehicles that enable farmers to work together and support each other.